armory/docs/content/en/cd-as-a-service/concepts/deployment/how-hpa-works.md

 ### What happens during a rollback

-If you need to roll back your deployment, CD-as-a-Service deletes the v2 app and associated HorizontalPodAutoscaler.
+CD-as-a-Service deletes the v2 app and associated HorizontalPodAutoscaler during a rollback.
 CD-as-a-Service relies on the `kubectl.kubernetes.io/last-applied-configuration` annotation to recreate the v1 HorizontalPodAutoscaler configuration file.

 >Do not delete the `kubectl.kubernetes.io/last-applied-configuration` annotation between deployments.
 Additionally, CD-as-a-service may not capture any manual or programmatic changes you make to the HorizontalPodAutoscaler configuration file between deployments.